ensdomains/ens-contracts/contracts/wrapper/README.md

 ### Get current owner, fuses and expiry using `getData(node)`

-getData gets the owner, raw fuses and also the expiry of the name.
-The raw fuses it returns will be a `uint32` and you will have to decode this yourself.
+getData gets the owner, fuses and also the expiry of the name.
+The fuses it returns will be a `uint32` and you will have to decode this yourself.
 If you just need to check a fuse has been burned, you can call `allFusesBurned` as it will use less gas.

 ## Function Reference